Leelu55/Articulus/README.md

 - [ ] change appearance of SplashScreen (Just Text Articulus)
 - [ ] modify ForwardButton behaviour -> change position of ForwardButton to next to SelectorButton, change icon to "?", onClick: skip word and show the right article as if the corresponding SelectorButton was clicked (green flash, green Sparkle)
 - [ ] PauseModal can be a HintModal too with closeFunction = setLessonState(LessonState.IsSpeaking)

+### Bugs

+- [ ] TTS Error: Error: Language data is missing on muted sound
+- [ ] cancel after clicking article SelectorButton, then returning to lesson and clicking SelectorButton again -> answer is being counted twice
+- [ ] navigating with Buttons (StartScreen and PlayerScreen) takes way too long
+- [ ] nextWord is too fast if correct
+- [ ] SelectorButton reaction onPress not instant
+- [ ] ripple on Selector buttons borderRadius not correct (sharp instead of rounded edges)
+- [ ] check Unique Words before pushing to model
+- [ ] year LineChart no data displayed

 ### Content Creation